 - Feeling hopeless or helpless

 - Repeated thoughts of death or suicide

-If you have symptoms of depression that last for 2 weeks or more, call your doctor.
+If you have symptoms of depression that last for 2 weeks or more, contact your health care provider.
 You do not have to live with these feelings.
 Treatment can help you feel better.